djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - nearest-neighbor Gaussian processes;
 - multi-resolution approximations.

----

-## 30. Local-neighborhood kriging
+## Local-neighborhood kriging

-One simple scaling strategy is to use only the nearest $k$ observations for each target.
+A simple scaling strategy is to use only the nearest $k$ observations for each target.

 Instead of solving one system involving all $n$ observations, solve a much smaller local system.

-This can be computationally efficient, but $k$ should not be chosen blindly.
+This can be computationally efficient, but the neighborhood size $k$ should be chosen carefully.

 Too small a neighborhood can: